Word page

 Common questions

 • What does kerfuffle mean?
-It means a commotion, fuss, or upset flurry of activity.
+Kerfuffle means a fuss, commotion, disturbance, or minor uproar.

 • How do you pronounce kerfuffle?
-It is usually pronounced ker-FUFF-ul.
+Pronounce it ker-FUFF-ul.